This section shows how to use the integration type SAP Table or View.

 Warning!
 Generating Short Dumps

-The function module Z_THEO_READ_TABLE can only be called by Theobald products due to the callback function of the module.
-Testing the function module on an SAP system is therefore not possible.
+The function modules /THEO/READ_TABLE and Z_THEO_READ_TABLE can only be called by Theobald products due to the callback function of the module.
+Testing the function modules on an SAP system is therefore not possible.